The Complexity of Transitively Orienting Temporal Graphs: Introduction

-However, although deciding whether $\phi _{\text{2SAT}}$ is satisfiable can be done in linear time with respect to the size of the formula~\cite{aspvall1979linear}, the problem Not-All-Equal-3-SAT is NP-complete~\cite{Schaefer78}.
-Therefore, expressing our problem as a Boolean satisfiability problem in this sense does not help deducing a polynomial-time algorithm (unless P=NP).
-Nevertheless, we prove a sequence of structural properties that a temporally transitive orientation has to satisfy, which allows us to present a polynomial-time algorithm for this problem.
-This phenomenon of deducing a polynomial-time algorithm for an algorithmic graph problem by deciding satisfiability of a mixed Boolean formula (i.e.~with both clauses of two and three literals) occurs rarely; this approach has been successfully used for the efficient recognition of simple-triangle (known also as ``PI'') graphs~\cite{Mertzios15}.

-In the second part of our paper (\cref{completion-sec}) we consider a natural extension of the temporal orientability problem, namely the \emph{temporal transitive completion} problem.
-In this problem we are given a temporal graph $\TG$ and a natural number $k$, and the question is whether it is possible to add at most $k$ new edges (with the corresponding time-labels) to $\TG$ such that the resulting temporal graph is (strongly/strictly/strongly strictly) transitively orientable.
-We prove that all four versions of temporal transitive completion are NP-complete.
+In the second part of our paper (\Cref{completion-sec}) we consider a natural extension of the temporal orientability problem, namely the \emph{temporal transitive completion} problem.
+In this problem we are given a (partially oriented) temporal graph $\TG$ and a natural number $k$, and the question is whether it is possible to add at most $k$ new edges (with the corresponding time-labels) to $\TG$ such that the resulting temporal graph is (strongly/strictly/strongly strictly) transitively orientable.
+We prove that all four versions of temporal transitive completion are NP-complete, even when the input temporal graph is completely unoriented.
 In contrast we show that, if the input temporal graph $\TG$ is \emph{directed} (i.e.~if every time-labeled edge has a fixed orientation) then all versions of temporal transitive completion are solvable in polynomial time.
 As a corollary of our results it follows that all four versions of temporal transitive completion are fixed-parameter-tractable (FPT) with respect to the number $q$ of unoriented time-labeled edges in $\TG$.